cugos/cugos.github.com/people/README.md

 0. Fork the `cugos.github.com` repository<br/>
 ![fork it](image/fork_it.png)

-0. When prompted, fork it to your account<br/>
+0. When prompted, choose your own account as the new fork owner, and leave "Copy the main branch only" checked.<br/>
 ![fork it to you](image/fork_it_to_you.png)

 0. You will be redirected to your forked repository page<br/>